pgpartman/pg_partman/doc/pg_partman.md

 	+ Ex: to update a conflicting row on a table with columns (id(pk), val) set p_upsert to `'ON CONFLICT (id) DO UPDATE SET val=EXCLUDED.val'`
 	+ Requires postgresql 9.5
 	+ See *About* section above for more info.
  * `p_publications` - Option to add child tables to publications for use with logical replication.
 Value is an array list of publication names, so multiple publications can be added to each child.
+Note that if you are replicating to a partition set on the subscriber side, you will have to set the `subscription_refresh` option in the `part_config` table on the subscriber side to pick up new tables from the source publication.
 Currently does not support sub-partitioning for native partition sets since a publication cannot be added to the parent of a natively partitioned table.
  * `p_trigger_return_null` - Only applies to non-native, trigger-based partitioning.
 Boolean value that allows controlling the behavior of the partition trigger RETURN.
 By default this is true and the trigger returns NULL to prevent data going into the parent table as well as the children.
 However, if you have multiple triggers and are relying on the return to be the NEW column value, this can cause a problem.
 Setting this config value to false will cause the partition trigger to RETURN NEW.
 You are then responsible for handling the return value in another trigger appropriately.
 Otherwise, this will cause new data to go into both the child and parent table of the partition set.
  * `p_template_table` - For native partitioning in PG10, indexes, foreign keys & tablespaces cannot be set on the parent table.
 For PG11, only unique indexes that don't include the partition key cannot be created on the parent.
 Therefore, if you want them to be automatically created on child tables, they must be managed elsewhere.
 If you do not pass a value here, a template table will automatically be made for you in same schema that pg_partman was installed to.
 Note that until indexes, foreign keys or tablespaces are made on the template, no child tables will have any.
 Use the python scripts to reapply the indexes and foreign keys to the partition set when the template table is ready.
 For tablespaces, you will have to manually move any previously existing child tables.
 If you pre-create a template table and pass its name here, then the initial child tables will obtain these properties immediately.
  * `p_jobmon` - allow `pg_partman` to use the `pg_jobmon` extension to monitor that partitioning is working correctly.
 Defaults to TRUE.